sonykikuma/poll-voting-backend/README.md

 This is the backend for a poll voting system built with Node.js, Express, and MongoDB.
 It allows users to create polls, vote on them, and view poll results in real-time.

-🚀 Features
+🚀 Features:
-Create a poll with a question and multiple options Vote on a poll
+Create a poll with a question and multiple options, Vote on a poll,
 View poll results